flame-engine/flame/doc/flame/collision_detection.md

 ## Ray casting and Ray tracing

-Ray casting and ray tracing are methods of sending out rays from a point in space in your game and be able to see what the rays collide with and how their reflections would be after hitting something.
+Ray casting and ray tracing are methods for sending out rays from a point in your game and being able to see what these rays collide with and how they reflect after hitting something.